Was Entropy Conserved between BBN and Recombination?: Acknowledgments

 \section{Acknowledgments}

 This analysis employed the Longleaf Computing Cluster owned by the University of North Carolina at Chapel Hill.
-ACS and ALE are supported in part by NSF CAREER grant PHY-1752752.
-ACS also acknowledges support from the NC Space Grant Consortium and the Bahnson Fund at UNC Chapel Hill.
-TLS is supported by NSF Grant No.~2009377, NASA Grant No.~80NSSC18K0728, and the Research Corporation.
+A.C.S.\ and A.L.E.\ are supported in part by NSF CAREER Grant No.\ PHY-1752752.
+A.C.S.\ also acknowledges support from the NC Space Grant Consortium and the Bahnson Fund at UNC Chapel Hill.
+T.L.S.\ is supported by NSF Grant No.~2009377, NASA Grant No.~80NSSC18K0728, and the Research Corporation.